weflex/product-development-guide/Readme.md

 Kanban is simple.
 You have `boards` made up of several columns (`lists`), marking different stages, from left to right.
 Each task on this board is a `card` (sticker), moving through lists.
-A card always starts from the left-most list, ends up in the right-most one, and been archived at last.
+A card always starts from the left-most list then moves column by column to the right-most list, and been archived at last.

-Different type of task have different lifecycle.
+Different types of tasks have different lifecycle.
 Tasks in product development have different types:

 + Enhancements (new features)